maghoff/mustachio/lib/partials/README.md

 The interface of a partials resolver is one function, `get(id)`.
 It takes a partials ID and returns a `Promise` that resolves to a compiled template.

+Relative paths are resolved by the Mustachio runtime.
+When a template includes `{{>a/b/c}}`, `get` is called with `a/b/c` as the argument.
+If that partial then includes `../d`, `get` will be called with `a/d` as the argument.
+It is not possible to navigate further out than the root template directory, no matter how many `../`-s are added.

 To compile a template, call `require('mustachio').compile(templateString)`.

 For a full example of a simple partials resolver, see [InMemory][InMemory].